Victoria Dockside In Hong Kong Draws Incredible Crowds With The Globally Acclaimed 100% Doraemon & Friends Exhibition, Stimulating Hong Kong's Economy...

+The monumental global debut features the world's tallest Doraemon inflatable sculpture towering 12 metres alongside more than 30 life-sized Doraemon sculptures.

-Additionally, K11 MUSEA embraced the anime character's 'anywhere door' concept to invite visitors on a journey of whimsy and wonder with its "Wondrous Summer – 100 Reimagined Childhood Experiences" campaign, offering 100 reimagined art and culture experiences to celebrate childhood nostalgia, including the "100% DORAEMON & FRIENDS Café" – a limited-time, Hong Kong-exclusive Doraemon-themed café at Artisan Lounge by LUBUDS, which quickly became a sensation, with online reservations filling up rapidly and receiving an overwhelmingly positive response.
+Additionally, K11 MUSEA embraced the anime character's 'anywhere door' concept to invite visitors on a journey of whimsy and wonder with its 'Wondrous Summer 100 Reimagined Childhood Experiences' campaign, offering 100 reimagined art and culture experiences to celebrate childhood nostalgia, including the '100% DORAEMON & FRIENDS Cafe' a limited-time, Hong Kong-exclusive Doraemon-themed caf at Artisan Lounge by LUBUDS, which quickly became a sensation, with online reservations filling up rapidly and receiving an overwhelmingly positive response.

 As the ultimate destination for luxury fashion connoisseurs and culture aficionados, K11 MUSEA has solidified the city's status as an international fashion hub by introducing international luxury brand pop-up stores and captivating customers with unparalleled cultural experiences.
-Highlights include the Asia debut of Chloé's "The Beginning" pop-up, the Hong Kong exclusive "Italian Garden" pop-up from Tod's, and the exclusive Swatch MoonSwatch exhibition sphere.
-Additionally, benefitting from its unique and diverse tenant mix, K11 MUSEA offers a kaleidoscope of experiences that cater to a wide range of visitors from families, cultural lovers and the younger generation, namely the "Journey with Minerals" exhibition and edutaining programs presented by L'ÉCOLE, School of Jewellery Arts, supported by Van Cleef & Arpels; the Petit Bazaar DIY Summer Crown Workshop; PURE's Kids & Family Yoga classes; LEGOLAND® Discovery Centre Hong Kong's LEGO® creative workshop "Z-Blob Rescue Rush"; and an oversized onigiri-making workshop with Oniku Kappo Jikon.
+Highlights include the Asia debut of Chlo's 'The Beginning' pop-up, the Hong Kong exclusive 'Italian Garden' pop-up from Tod's, and the exclusive Swatch MoonSwatch exhibition sphere.
+Additionally, benefitting from its unique and diverse tenant mix, K11 MUSEA offers a kaleidoscope of experiences that cater to a wide range of visitors from families, cultural lovers and the younger generation, namely the 'Journey with Minerals' exhibition and edutaining programs presented by L'COLE, School of Jewellery Arts, supported by Van Cleef & Arpels; the Petit Bazaar DIY Summer Crown Workshop; PURE's Kids & Family Yoga classes; LEGOLAND Discovery Centre Hong Kong's LEGO creative workshop 'Z-Blob Rescue Rush'; and an oversized onigiri-making workshop with Oniku Kappo Jikon.
 K11 MUSEA will continue to elevate the district and Hong Kong's appeal to visitors around the world.

 Hashtag: #K11